Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Statements and Declarations

-To support transparency, reproducibility, and reuse, we provide a publicly available replication package containing all research artifacts used in this study \cite{replication_package}.
-It includes the taxonomy of 147 software engineering tasks aligned with the SDLC, along with the raw and preprocessed data, and the full pipeline for data collection, preparation, search, and filtering.
+To support transparency, reproducibility, and replicability, and in line with the EMSE open-science guidelines \footnote{\url{https://github.com/emsejournal/openscience}}, we provide a publicly available replication package containing all research artifacts used in this study \cite{replication_package}.
+It includes the taxonomy of 147 software engineering tasks aligned with the SDLC, along with raw and preprocessed data, and the complete pipeline for data collection, preparation, search, and filtering.
 We also share the manual annotations made by human experts during the study.